bcomnes/node-handbook/README.md

 Callbacks are confusing at first, because you are writing functions that accept variables that seemingly come out of nowhere.

-These variables come from the internals of the function accepting the callback function!
+These variables that your callback accepts come from the internals of the function accepting the callback function!

 Before we get into it, remember:

 - Async functions return immediately
-- If your code needs the results of an async function, that code needs to live in the scope of the async functions callback.
+- If your code needs the results of an async function, that code needs to live in the scope of that async function's callback.
-- Code that invokes after the async function is invoked may finish sooner than the async function.
+- Code that comes after an async function must complete before the async function calls its callback function.
+This the "Run to completion" guarantee.
+- Functions that take a callback must be async or not async.
+Don't write a function that takes a callback that does not perform async work as this will break the "Run to completion" guarantee.
 - [You can't `return` values from an async callback like you might think.](http://nodejsreactions.tumblr.com/post/56341420064/when-i-see-some-code-that-returns-a-value-from-an)

 Lets take a look: